Sparvriend/Master-Thesis/README.md

 * TODO: Look into TensorRT library, Ratnajit: Useful in addition to torch2trt?
       -> (https://github.com/NVIDIA/TensorRT)
       -> Read about TRT/ONNX why is it faster?
 (Important to understand theoretically)
 * TODO: Look into test.py converting to TRT out of memory issues
-* TODO: Do a rerun of PEP8 in all files
 * TODO: Fix test.py arguments, --explain_model should be optional, with "integrated_gradients" default value
       -> other explain_model options should be taken from command line input
 * TODO: Report GPU memory usage/Energy usage (KJ) (NVIDIA management library, code from Ratnajit)
 * TODO: Create synthetic data
        -> for each class, move the filter across the screen and the label across the filter (where applicable)
 * TODO: Setup a preliminary function in addition to data_processing, that sets up all directories required:
-       -> For example all directories in Results, since they are required by other mkdir commands
+       -> Literally all directories required for results/experiments
+       -> Remove any mkdir and isdir checks in the code afterwards
 * TODO: Text detection model for fifth label class?
       -> Problem: Check if the date corresponds to an input date (current date) -> Manual labelling of each date on the filter
       -> East Detector
+* OPTIONAL: Do a rerun of PEP8 in all files
+* OPTIONAL: Make a jupyter notebook implementation of some of the code, so that is can easily be shown off to others
+* OPTIONAL: Use 3D plots with color to represent results
+* OPTIONAL: Test all code with laptop to see if it works without CUDA

 ### Tensorboard tip

 To open tensorboard in browser, run the following command in a new terminal: tensorboard --logdir=Master-Thesis-Experiments

+### Class definition for the NTZFilterDataset

+    The class labels are defined as:
+    0: fail_label_crooked_print
+    1: fail_label_half_printed
+    2: fail_label_not_fully_printed
+    3: no_fail
+    4: fail_label_date (Not yet incorporated)

 ## JSON configuration files